michaelnisi/troubled/data/posts/2019/graphql.md

 #### We need a type-safe contract between client and server

 [GraphQL](https://graphql.org) is a query language for APIs, originally created at Facebook in 2012.
-Interacting with a GraphQL endpoint, you describe what you need in your query and get exactly that, with the result’s fields mirroring the query’s.
+Interacting with a GraphQL endpoint, you describe what you need in your query and get exactly that.
+The result mirrors the fields of the query, filling them with data.

 A single GraphQL endpoint may aggregate data from many resources.
-Its typed schema can replace versioning, which is flimsy anyways, especially for microservices—that service of yours is what version now?
+Its typed schema can replace versioning, which is flimsy anyways, especially for microservices, with people ending up bumping version numbers wholesale in unison.
+Do you even [semver](https://semver.org)?

 [Apollo iOS](https://www.apollographql.com/docs/ios/) is a strongly-typed, caching GraphQL client.